A How-to Meditation Guide for Beginners

 The Headspace App is my first love, and the savior of my sanity.
 Plus, the British voice is to die for!
 I spent a full year doing just the stress meditation.
 Over.
 And over.

 In this app, there are meditations for anything you can think of.
-Sleeping, eating, happiness, anxiety, etc. This one remains my favorite, but mostly because I associate it with lifting me out of a tough mental time.
+Sleeping, eating, happiness, anxiety, etc. After years of practice, this one remains my favorite.

 *The one downside to this app is that the narrator talks a lot.
 I would have appreciated that when learning how to meditate as a beginner, but as an intermediate, it’s less likable.